jesselessa/landing-page-starbucks/README.md

 - **Multiple Sections:** Discover the latest promotions and products in distinct sections with images and call-to-action buttons.
 - **Social Media Integration:** Stay connected through social media links in the footer.

-## Installation
+## Run the project locally

-1. Clone the repository: `git clone https://github.com/jesselessa/landing-page-starbucks.git`
+1. Clone the repository : `git clone https://github.com/jesselessa/landing-page-starbucks.git`
-2. Navigate to the project directory: `cd landing-page-starbucks`
+2. Navigate to the project directory : `cd landing-page-starbucks`
 3. Open the `index.html` file in your preferred browser.

-## Usage

-Explore the interactive elements, navigate through sections, and experience the engaging and animated design of the Starbucks Coffee Company landing page replica.

 ## Contact